A page about some of the gear I’ve used down the years’ with links to: –

 Trace Elliot GP12XV valve preamplifier

-I managed to acquire a Trace Elliot GP12XV valve preamplifier from Mark’s home studio on the Isle of Wight, called ‘The Summerhouse’, which he has also used on tour.
+I managed to acquire Mark’s Trace Elliot GP12XV valve preamplifier from his home recording studio on the Isle of Wight, called ‘The Summerhouse’, and has also been used on tour.

 I am very pleased to say I’ve used the preamp on almost everything I’ve recorded at home since.